 If you want your astro-pictures to shine genuinely, you need to learn to post-process them.
 In your untouched pictures straight from the camera, many details are just hidden.
 Post-processing reveals them.

 Remember - always shoot in RAW instead of JPEG.
 JPEG is a no-no in astrophotography.
 Instead, shoot RAW in your camera fully capabilities.

 Also, a tip for the future - always backup all your RAW astrophotography pictures for the future.
 Your post-processing skills will grow over time, and with a lot of pictures you took today or tomorrow, and post-process them today or tomorrow, you will be able to shine in a year or so.

 And the final tip, tip number ten - consider tracked astrophotography.

-If you will decide to go the tracked way, spend half of your budget on the mount itself.
-Remember - the equatorial mount is the most important part of your imaging rig.
+If you decide to go the tracked way, spend half of your budget on the mount itself.
+Remember - the equatorial mount is the most critical part of your imaging rig.
 You can get the best camera, telescope, and set of filters on the market, but if your frames are not tracked correctly, your image will get just blurred and star-trailed.

 More Astrophotography Tips for Beginners